stevenjchang/hashtagCoding/README.md

 # Craigslist Manager

 ### What does Craigslist Manager do?
+- I'm currently looking for a ft job and a car, so this helps me.
+If you are too, then site can also help you.

-The Craigslist Manager will allow users to browse the Jobs section and Cars & Trucks section of Craigslist.
+The Craigslist Manager will allow users to browse the Jobs section, and Cars & Trucks section of Craigslist.
 As a user, I will be able to:

 - Not be shown duplicate posts or posts that have been bumped
-- Declutter my view, by having the ability to Hide any post (which will automatically hide any duplicates or reposts as well)
+- Declutter my view, by having the ability to Hide any post
+- Have duplicate posts or reposts automatically hidden from me
 - Make memos of posts, and have a record of the post even after it's been deleted on Craigslist
 - Make "Applied" for Jobs and mark "Inquired" for Cars
 - For Cars, be able to track average price of "Inquired" Cars based on model, price, year and mileage.